 Size: IMPORTANT.
 All sizes below are approximate, especially with baragain packs.
 That means that although a reject pack of railway sleepers is described as 2600mm in length, or 250mm depth or 100mm width it may in fact be quite a few centimetres longer or shorter, thicker or thinner.
 This is partly due to the fact that when sawmills cut railway sleepers, they don't see them as having to be centimetre accurate in dimension.
 As it happens, most landscaping projects have an element of flexibility or tolerance in them and can cope with this.
 If your project needs exact accuracy in length, width or depth, then you may to cut them to your precise specifications yourself, or think of using a different product.

 These bargain packs are the rejects from batches of used railway sleepers that have arrived in the last year or so.
-Obviously these reject 'mixed bag' sleepers are more weathered, cracked, bowed or imperfect than their grade 1 relatives, yet should still be usable for all sorts of projects including landscaping, steps, raised beds, decking, aquatics etc.. as well as internal furniture, lintels, woodturning etc..
+Obviously these lower grade reject 'mixed bag' sleepers are more weathered, cracked, bowed, crumbly or imperfect than their higher relatives, yet should still be usable for all sorts of projects including landscaping, steps, raised beds, decking, aquatics etc.. as well as internal furniture, lintels, woodturning etc..
 Some of them are major weight, so plan for lots of help!
-SEE PHOTOS ABOVE OF THE REJECT PACKS
+SEE PHOTOS ABOVE OF THE different railway sleeper REJECT PACKS

 Important information about your used railway sleepers